thadtorix/thadstorix/src/pages/index.md

     subtitle: >-
       Whether you came here looking for a wedding minister, to learn more about me, or to read a few pieces I've authored, I'm glad you're here!
+    title: >-
-    title: '"No sower of small seeds can know the extent of his harvest." -Max Lucado'
+      "No sower of small seeds can know the extent of his harvest."     -Max Lucado
     type: icons
   - background_style: style2
     component: Spotlights